jrmreis/middleware/poc/ABI/README.md

 ## **Script Features:**

 ### **1. Intelligent Search**
-- Searches for processes with "COPEC" in the command line
+- Searches for processes with determined command line
 - If not found, also searches in the process name
 - Provides detailed feedback about what was found